Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/richref/richref.rst

 **Optional links (checkbox):** If this option is enabled, a link to the resource will be optional.

-**Image (checkbox):** Allows to use the image.
-While this option is enabled, the image view parameters are available.
+**Image (checkbox):** Allows to use an image.
+If this option is enabled, the image view parameters are available.
 Options are fully consistent to attribute options :ref:`am_image`.

 **Features:** Three sets of options in the form of pairs: `key` => `values`.